 A chart of accounts is a list of all accounts used by a company in its accounting system.
-It makes the bookkeeper's life easier.
+It makes the bookkeeper's work easier.

-The accounts included in the chart of accounts must be used consistently to prevent clerical and technical errors in the accounting system.
+The accounts included in the chart of accounts must be used consistently to prevent clerical or technical errors in the accounting system.

-Nevertheless, take note that there is no standard chart of accounts because its contents depend upon the need of the company using it.
+Nevertheless, take note that there is no standard chart of accounts because its contents depend upon the needs of the company using it.

-Accounts are grouped in their respective classifications (assets, liabilities, capital, income, and expenses) and each is given a unique account number.
-A coding system is used to organize the accounts according to their classification.
+Accounts are classified into assets, liabilities, capital, income, and expenses; and each is given a unique account number.
+A coding system is used to organize the accounts.
 Here's a sample chart of accounts for a small sole proprietorship business:

 Chart of Accounts Example

 |Chart of Accounts|